juepi/PS-Monitor-BatteryRuntime/README.md

 ## Notes on usage / Limitations
 Note that the script will probably only work (correctly) with notebooks that have a single battery.
 There might be OS limitations, i'm running it on Windows 11, but it should also work on recent Windows 10 installations.
-The script might be called with the `-verbose` parameter from the shell to get some output for debugging puprose.
+The script might be called with the `-verbose` parameter from the shell to get some output for debugging purpose.

+Have fun,
+Juergen